grillbaer/esp32-geiger-counter/README.md

 ![Formed pulse at output point B](media/geiger-signal-formed.png)

-It is then feed into a 555 timer to further extend its duration for the ESP32 wake-up from low-power mode.
+It is then fed into a 555 timer to further extend its duration for the ESP32 wake-up from low-power mode.